Oaken Financial is an online bank in Canada offering a high-interest savings account and Guaranteed Investment Certificates (GICs).

 How To Open an Oaken Financial Account

-Oaken Financial does not have a dedicated mobile app, however, you can conduct your online banking through their website using your smartphone, tablet, or computer.
+Oaken Financial does not have a dedicated mobile app; however, you can do online banking through their website using your smartphone, tablet, or computer.

 Oaken Financial Fees